Support for families

-To receive support, you can make an appointment for an interview with a counsellor at your social service centre by phone or email.
-Information about service centres can be found on the Reykjavík City website.
-If you are not sure which service centre is yours, you can see it on this map.
-You can also call the Reykjavík City phone service at 411 1111 to get more information.
-It is open there from 8:20 am to 4:15 pm.
+In Reykjavík there are 4 service centres for different parts of the city.
+To get counselling or support, you can make an appointment for an interview with a counsellor at your centre by phone or email.
+See the centres.
+You can also call the Reykjavík City phone service at 4111111 to get more information.
+It is open there from 8:30 am to 4:00 pm.

-Contact your service centre to get support for the family.
+Contact your service centre to get social support.

 More support